 ░█▀▀█ ▀█▀ ░█▀▀█ ░█ ░█▀▀▀█ ░█▀▀▀ ░█ ▄▀ ░█▀▀█ ░█ ░█▄▄▀ ░█ ░█ ░█ ░█ ░█▀▄ ░█ ░█ ▄█▄ ░█ ░█ ░█▄▄▄ ░█▄▄▄█ ░█▄▄▄ ░█ ░█

-Credential isolation for AI coding agents.
+Credential isolation for agent containers.

 curl -fsSL https://raw.githubusercontent.com/calebfaruki/airlock/main/install.sh | sh